Embark on our most popular kayaking tour: a day of paddling in Ecuador! Kayak rental, transportation to and from the river, lunch, and guide included!

 - DAY 5

-Theres options of creek or a big water play day on the Jatunyacu river.
+There are options of a creek or a big water play day on the Jatunyacu river.
 Large wave trains and good surf along with expansive jungle scenery is the main characteristic of the play run Many local villages live alongside this river that flows from the the Llanganates and is one of the major tributaries forming the Amazon downstream

 - DAY 6